Rodin Art Sleuth Mallory Mortillaro on Her Years at Drew

 How studying art history led to discovering a sculpture of Napoleon.

-November 2017 – The sixth-grade language arts teacher who identified, researched and authenticated an Augustine Rodin sculpture hiding in plain sight in Madison Borough Hall displayed similar moxie and work ethic at Drew University and its Caspersen School of Graduate Studies.
+November 2017 – The sixth-grade language arts teacher who identified, researched and authenticated an Auguste Rodin sculpture hiding in plain sight in Madison Borough Hall displayed similar moxie and work ethic at Drew University and its Caspersen School of Graduate Studies.

 As an undergraduate, Mallory Mortillaro concentrated on art history and English, interned at museums in New York City and worked part-time as an administrative assistant.
 And after deciding that she wanted to teach, she fast-tracked, enrolling in the full-time version of Caspersen’s Master of Arts in Teaching program, which lasts a year.
 All the while, she worked part-time for the Hartley Dodge Foundation, cataloging its photographs and art inside Borough Hall—a temporary job that led to a once-in-lifetime discovery and one of the biggest feel-good stories of the year.
 Here’s how she got there.